bennethogan/Universal-Keyboard-Mod/README.md

 5. Lastly for now is the Create: Propulsion Simulated thrusters.
 There is a special GUI for them to make controlling easier.
 It uses the CC:tweaked peripheral compat to do this, so it's limited to whatever there is currently a public method for.
 Will be improved later.
 See image below:

+NOTE: YOU MUST USE THE LATEST NIGHTLY BUILD OF CREATE: PROPULSION SIMULATED from their Discord server.
+There have been significant reworks, so until the release version is posted on Curseforge you should just be using it anyway.
+But this keyboard was built around the latest updates for Propulsion

 <img width="854" height="480" alt="2026-05-09_20 11 48" src="https://github.com/user-attachments/assets/f4e4c5c3-f1ef-473b-a111-ae6d42742798" />

 ------------------------------------------------------------------------

 Lots more to come, so help me test and give me your thoughts!
-I don't have a discord server so if you want to put a suggesion in 'Issues' I will certainly read it.
+I don't have a discord server so if you want to put a suggestion in 'Issues' I will certainly read it.

 Also there is a cooler recipe if you have Create downloaded, but Create is not required:
 <img width="1920" height="1123" alt="2026-05-09_20 07 39" src="https://github.com/user-attachments/assets/5d87b6bf-7f4a-4694-aa9c-6661a1ca42e4" />